therealsphinx/support.balsamiq.com/content/resources/bmpr-format.md

   </table>
 </div>

-Every instance of a control element share some common keys.
-The first 10 keys in the following example will be the same for any kind of control element.
+Stored resources share some common keys.
+The first 10 keys in the following example will be the same for any kind of <strong>mockup</strong> or <strong>symbol</strong> resource.

 <div class="json-example">
 {{< highlight json >}}
 {
-  "typeID": "DataGrid", // the type of element this is (ie. DataGrid, or TabBar) "ID": "2",            // a unique integer for this element "h": "319",           // the pixel height of this element "w": "739",           // the pixel width of this element "x": "30",            // the x position of this element "y": "257",           // the y position of this element "zOrder": "17",       // the position of this element, front to back "measuredH": "322",   // TODO: what actually is this?
+  "typeID": "DataGrid", // the type of element this is (ie. DataGrid, or TabBar) "ID": "2",            // a unique integer for this resource "h": "319",           // the pixel height of this resource "w": "739",           // the pixel width of this resource "x": "30",            // the x position of this resource "y": "257",           // the y position of this resource "zOrder": "17",       // the position of this resource, front to back "measuredH": "322",   // TODO: what actually is this?
   "measuredW": "634",   // TODO: what actually is this?
-  "properties": {       // element type specific properties
+  "properties": {       // resource type specific properties
     "hLines": "false",
     "selectedIndex": "0",
     "size": "14",